hugheaves/solo-led-control/README.md

 ## Basic Information

-To use the script, you first specify settings or actions with "--color", "--pattern", or "--reset", followed by "--applyto", specifying to which LED's the settings should be applied.
+To use the script, you can reset the LED's with "--reset", or specify settings with "--color", "--pattern", etc. followed by "--applyto", which specifies the LED's that the settings should be applied to.

 ## Reset
 The "--reset" option is used to reset the LED's to their default system colors (typically red and white).

 For example, to reset all of the LED's, execute the following command.

-`led_control.py --reset --applyto all`
+`led_control.py --reset all`

 ## Color
 The "--color" option sets the color of the LED(s) using the supplied brightness values for red, green, and blue.
 The brightness can range from 0 (off) to 255 (full brightness). "--color" can also be combined with "--pattern" to specify the illumination pattern. (see Pattern below)